NURSING 782 : Research Methods in Nursing and Health

 This course is a 30-point course requiring 10-15 hours per week of student engagement, including study day attendance, self-directed learning, literature searching, reading and assignment development.

 There are six study days, each comprising a mix of lectures, group work, and visiting speakers.
 Academic staff in the School of Nursing who actively conduct research will illustrate, through their research, how to develop research questions using various methods.
-There will be workshops for students to discuss their ideas with researchers and help them refine their research ideas and methodology.
-Students will be expected to undertake readings/online learning prior to study days.
+There will be online [Zoom] drop-in sessions for students to discuss their ideas and help them refine their research ideas and methodology.
+Students will be expected to undertake readings and online learning prior to study days.

 Note: Students should come to the first class with a nursing or health research question that they would like to explore.